Webilop/woocommerce-html5-video/readme.txt

 == Screenshots ==

-1. screenshot1.jpg Illustrates the video options available in the 'Edit Product' pages in WP backend.
+1. Options available in the 'Edit Product' pages in WP backend.
+2. Addition of viedo to a product.
+3. Rendering of video in product page.

 == Changelog ==